 Assessment in the inclusive classroom

-TimetableThis course consists of 50 hours of tuition, delivered between 09:15 and 16:00, Monday - Friday.
-You will also take part in cross-curricular workshops on a variety of topics, and each course includes a free evening and weekend programme of social and cultural activities and trips.
 Week 1 will provide a full overview of all the key learning differences.
-Each session will include reference to research and theory and will look at the barriers to learning, focusing on practical strategies to assist each learning difficulty.
+Each session will include reference to research and theory and will look at the barriers to learning, focussing on practical strategies to assist each learning difficulty.
 Participants are encouraged to share their classroom experiences and resource ideas throughout the sessions.
 Week 2 will provide many more teaching strategies, as well as opportunities to put these into practice collaboratively.

 Further InformationSpecific course content comes from feedback you and other participants give us through pre-course questionnaires, identifying your needs and priorities.
 Time will be built into the course for reflection and for you to consider how to adapt ideas from the course to your classroom in your own professional contexts.
-NILE offers homestay accommodation with carefully selected hosts and residential accommodation at the University of East Anglia.
+NILE offers various accommodation options, including homestay with carefully selected hosts and residential accommodation at the University of East Anglia.
 NILE’s dedicated student welfare team can be reached 24 hours a day.
 All NILE courses involve a significant element of English language improvement and/or the development of language awareness.
 Course Leader: Rachel ÖnerRachel is a freelance education consultant, writer and teacher educator based in Norfolk, UK.
 She has worked in EFL and ESOL for over 30 years, in Spain, France and the UK.
 Rachel holds Chartered Teacher Status and Advanced Teacher Status (ATS).
 In 2022 her ATS research project was nominated for Best Improvement Project 2022.
 Rachel has a keen interest in learning differences and has been awarded several qualifications in neurodiversity needs.
 Rachel is the National Co-Chair of NATECLA (The National Association for Teaching English and Community Languages to Adults).
 She speaks regularly at national and regional conferences in support of ESOL.
 Available dates:

 |